Igor Ansoff: Early life

-Igor Ansoff was born in Vladivostok, Russia, on December 12, 1918.
-His father was an American-born Russian from Evansville, Indiana and his mother was a Russian from Moscow.
+Igor Ansoff (ne Shugarman) was born in Vladivostok, Russia, on December 12, 1918.
+His father Schmuel Wolchover was born in 1884 to a family of Jewish immigrants from the Russian Empire Karl and Roza Wolchover, who settled in Evansville, Indiana.
+He moved to Moscow to work in the U.S. Embassy and changes his name to Boris-Sam Shugarman; he had two daughters in his first marriage to Faina Shugarman (nee Levi), Mary (1908) and Victoria (1910).
+After the divorce, he married Eva Shugarman (nee Vagin), their only son Harry Igor was born in 1918 in Vladivostok.

-At the time of Igor's birth, Ansoff, Sr., was secretary to the American Consul General in Moscow, David R. Francis, and had just completed a cross-Siberian trip on behalf of the American Red Cross, examining living conditions in prisoner of war camps.
+At the time of Igor's birth, his father Boris-Sam Shugarman, was secretary to the American Consul General in Moscow, David R. Francis, and had just completed a cross-Siberian trip on behalf of the American Red Cross, examining living conditions in prisoner of war camps.
 This concluded with a trip to Japan in 1918, after which the family moved to Vladivostok.
 The United States had a large military and industrial presence in the Far East of Russia, with more than 3,000 troops on the ground under the command of General William S. Graves.
 During the six years that it took for the Bolshevik Revolution to make its way to Vladivostok, US embassies were slowly being shut down and their contents moved east.
 Many strategic records ended up in Tokyo and were destroyed in an earthquake and fire.
 Most of the remaining embassy documents made their way to Vladivostok.